Skip to main content

 Street food can be safe

-Street food in Jordan is generally safe, especially in tourist areas.
-Look for busy stalls with high turnover and local customers.
+Street food in Jordan is usually safe, particularly in tourist areas.
+Pick busy stalls where food sells fast and locals are eating.

 LOW